 Along the 4.3‑mile length in Sudbury, the Project will disturb approximately 643,985 square feet (14.8 acres), including 221,410 square feet on slopes greater than 10 percent, within an approximate 2,367,103 square feet (54.4 acres) Project Locus (the MBTA right-of-way).
 The increase in impervious surface associated with the Project for the paved multi-use path is approximately 226,556 square feet.

 In accordance with the provisions of Article V(F).
-Stormwater Management, Section 5.C, of the Town of Sudbury General Bylaw the Sudbury Planning Board will hold a public hearing on August 12, 2020 at 7:00 PM as a virtual meeting.
+Stormwater Management, Section 5.C, of the Town of Sudbury General Bylaw the Sudbury Planning Board held a public hearing on August 12, 2020 at 7:00 PM as a virtual meeting.
 More information may be found on the Planning Board Meeting page at sudbury.ma.us/planning/meetings/.

 The application and associated materials are found below.